 This experience ignited my passion for more land use and climate change driven research.
 I became interested in getting involved with research projects focused on the way the biosphere interacts with the atmosphere and developing models for predicting the impacts of climate change.
 Luckily, I am able to participate in this type of research here at the Crow Lab as a M.S. student in Natural Resources and Environmental Management at UH Manoa!
 My research involves developing the relationship between experimental tropical soil warming and carbon release into the atmosphere.
 This study will mimic the warming effect of climate change as predicted for 2100 and provide insight into the changes global temperature rise might bring into the natural carbon cycle.
 Aside from being interested in the effects of soil warming on carbon flux, I am interested in earth systems modeling and analysis through programs like ArcGIS and MATLAB.
 When I’m not in the lab or up at the research site at the Lyon Arboretum, I love to go backpacking, swimming and swing dancing!

 Annika Little B.S.
 2017 NREM Annika conducted her NREM internship in the Crow Lab and completed independent research on the distribution of biochar in soil aggregates in a zero-tillage perennial grass system.
+She currently works for the U.S. Army Medical Command in the Forensic Toxicology Drug Testing Laboratory and a Specimen Controller.

 Lauren Deem M.S.
 2016 NREM “Mechanistic understanding of improvements in yield and sustainability of biochar-amended soil”.
 Currently a Crop and Soil Scientist at Kuo Testing Labs, Othello, Washington.